 “Yo.
 Shut.Up,” I’d say, substituting it for calling him a buffoon.

-“Ah Tabias.
+“Ah Aiyden.
 She said she don’t mess wit punk niggas.”

-He laughed to himself with an open fist to his mouth.
+He laughed to himself with a half closed fist to his mouth.
 Through his hand’s tunnel, his teeth showed.
 Levell would taunt me up to the second that the school bell rung.

 Sometimes drawing in class kept him so silent that, without looking at his seat, I’d assume that he was absent.
 He’d draw chronic leafs, hoopties, Rodney King, Latasha Harlins shot dead in a Korean store.
 The only thing colored was their brown heads.
 Red spread from them.